nick-kanakis/effective-java-in-a-nutshell/README.md

 possibility every time they call it, then you should probably return an optional.
 Finally, you should rarely use an optional other than a return value.

-**Tip: ** Another way is to provide helper methods to check if the element is available and then retrieve the element or do some other action instead, a great example is Iterators, hasNext() & next()
+**SOS:** Another way is to provide helper methods to check if the element is available and then retrieve the element or do some other action instead, a great example is Iterators, hasNext() & next()